Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 Many argue that Hyper Text Transfer ProtocolTTPs]] is a stateful protocol.
 Version 2 of Hyper Text Transfer ProtocolTTPs]] adds more state-preserving features ([blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html](https://blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html)).
 # TRANSPORT LAYER SECURITY

 As with other early [[TCP]]/IP application protocols, Hyper Text Transfer Protocol communications are not secured.
 Secure Sockets Layer ([[SSL]]) was developed by Netscape in the 1990s to address the lack of security in [[HTTP]].
-SSL proved very popular with the industry, and it was quickly adopted as a standard named Transport Layer Security ([[TLS]]).
+SSL proved very popular with the industry, and it was quickly adopted as a standard named Transport Layer Security ([[My linked notes/TLS]]).
 It is typically used with Hyper Text Transfer ProtocolTTPs]] (referred to as Hyper Text Transfer ProtocolTTPs]]S or Hyper Text Transfer ProtocolTTPs]] Secure) but can also be used to secure other application protocols and as a virtual private networking (VPN) solution.

 To implement TLS, a server is assigned a digital certificate signed by some trusted certificate authority ([[CA]]).
 The certificate proves the identity of the server (assuming that the client trusts the CA) and validates the server's public/private key pair.
 The server uses its key pair and the TLS protocol to agree upon mutually supported ciphers with the client and negotiate an encrypted communications session.